fox-oss/proxmox-nag-disabler/CONTRIBUTING.md

 2. Open a new issue with the "question" label
 3. Be patient - we're volunteers!

-Thank you for contributing to Proxmox-Nag-Disabler! 🚀
+Thank you for contributing to proxmox-nag-disabler! 🚀